The $T^{\mu\nu}$ of the conformal scalars: Conformal scalars, nonlocality, and Weyl-covariant theories

 \subsubsection{\TtextOrPDF{} from a Weyl-covariant action}

-If our CFT can be made indeed Weyl covariant, in the sense of having correlation functions that transform sensibly under Weyl transformations, then the metrical EM tensor of that Weyl-invariant action should give precisely the correct conformal operator in the flat limit \cite{Stergiou:2022qqj,Iosifidis:2025sjx}.
+If our CFT can indeed be made Weyl-covariant, in the sense of having correlation functions that transform sensibly under Weyl transformations, then the metrical EM tensor of that Weyl-invariant action should give precisely the correct conformal operator in the flat limit \cite{Stergiou:2022qqj,Iosifidis:2025sjx}.
 Let us explain how to obtain the metrical EM tensor.
 Assume that we know the fully Weyl-covariant action of a free scalar of dimension $\Delta\equiv \dotwo-\zeta$ on a Riemannian manifold without boundary $(X,g)$,

 where $\WeylOp_{\zeta}^g$ is a Weyl-covariant fractional Laplacian, or GJMS operator, which satisfies

 for all\footnote{This definition is taken from \cite[(2.6)]{Gonzalez:2016kjr}, who uses the mathematical convention of calling Weyl covariance \enquote{conformal covariance}.
 This operator is also self-adjoint \cite[Corollary]{grahamScatteringMatrixConformal2001}. } $\phi(x), \log\Omega(x) \in C^{\infty}(X)$.
 This operator is unique for $\zeta \in \mathbb{N}$, but not for $\zeta \in \mathbb{R}$ \cite[\S 7]{Gonzalez:2016kjr}; however, the ambiguity disappears in the limit $X\to \mathbb{R}^d$.
 We shall presume that we are working in dimensions where this operator exists: for $\zeta \in \mathbb{N}$, that is $d \neq 2, 4, \cdots, 2(\zeta-1)$; for $\zeta \in \mathbb{R}$, that is $d \notin 2\mathbb{N}$.